 I began smoking marijuana and cigarettes at 12 and within four years, at 16, I was using cocaine and hallucinogens.
 At 19 I was in full-blown party mode.
 In my early twenties I met an old high-school friend in Victoria.
 We went out for drinks and did some cocaine.
 He told me he was dealing cocaine in Vancouver while holding down a full-time job.
 He said he was looking for another roommate for the five bedroom house he was renting.
 The "cocaine-alarm bells" went off and of course I said to myself, "this was a perfect arrangement for me to be living with a cocaine dealer" and before I knew it I was living in Vancouver.
 Six months later I'd gone from 150lbs to 132lbs and looked in the mirror one morning and said. "what the F$%&! are you doing?"
 I left but not after stealing a bunch of money.
 More about the money in another blog post!

 During my mid twenties life seemed to stabilize.
 I had a wake-up moment and got my life together.
 I manifested a new reality for myself with regard to work, career, love-life etc. I was a tour-guide for a period of time back in Ontario and Quebec.
-I then met a woman in Vancouver who had a small female hat business that I helped take from a small enterprise to a North American-wide accessories company.
+I then met a woman in Vancouver who had a small accessories company that I helped grow in to a more known enterprise across North America.

 While in the accessories business I was drinking excessively and while it may have seemed to some that things were going well, behind the scenes I was not always pleasant to be around.
 That relationship ended after just over four years.